jantman/python-package-skeleton/README_skeleton.rst

 2. Confirm that there are CHANGES.rst entries for all major changes.
 3. Ensure that Travis tests passing in all environments.
 4. Ensure that test coverage is no less than the last release (ideally, 100%).
-5. Increment the version number in python-package-skeleton/version.py and add version and release date to CHANGES.rst, then push to GitHub.
+5. Increment the version number in webhook2lambda2sqs/version.py and add version and release date to CHANGES.rst, then push to GitHub.
 6. Confirm that README.rst renders correctly on GitHub.
-7. Upload package to testpypi, confirm that README.rst renders correctly.
+7. Upload package to testpypi:

-   * Make sure your ~/.pypirc file is correct
+   * Make sure your ~/.pypirc file is correct (a repo called ``test`` for https://testpypi.python.org/pypi)
+   * ``rm -Rf dist``
    * ``python setup.py register -r https://testpypi.python.org/pypi``
-   * ``python setup.py sdist upload -r https://testpypi.python.org/pypi``
+   * ``python setup.py sdist bdist_wheel``
+   * ``twine upload -r test dist/*``
-   * Check that the README renders at https://testpypi.python.org/pypi/python-package-skeleton
+   * Check that the README renders at https://testpypi.python.org/pypi/webhook2lambda2sqs

-8. Create a pull request for the release to be merge into master.
+8. Create a pull request for the release to be merged into master.
 Upon successful Travis build, merge it.
 9. Tag the release in Git, push tag to GitHub:

    * tag the release. for now the message is quite simple: ``git tag -a vX.Y.Z -m 'X.Y.Z released YYYY-MM-DD'``